MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-widget-bounds-revalidation.rst

 How compute Optimal Size works
 ===============================

-A Container has multiple children widgets, to compute the size of each of the children on a container
+A widget, when it's created, will have its size set a Container has multiple children widgets

-Every time a widget is laid out, the method ComputeOptimalSize is called, it calculates the Size of this widget
+to compute the size of each of the children on a container every time a widget is laid out, the method ComputeOptimalSize is called, it calculates the Size of this widget

 Every call to computeOptimalSize stores the Size needed to show the Widget correctly Including outlines(Example: Margin,Padding) and Sets the Size atrribute